 A barista steams milk at The Fix café in Spain.
 Credit: Fernando Pocasangre

 This dairy alternative has reportedly overtaken soy milk as the leading plant milk in recent years.
 Some consumers prefer it because of concerns about soy’s relationship with female hormones.
 Others are worried about almond farming’s use of water.
-But how well does almond milk work with specialty coffee?
+But does this non-dairy milk work best with specialty coffee?

 Ceiran tells me that it is his second-favorite plant milk but cautions that it often splits in the cup.
 This is when the milk curdles and separates.
 It is more likely to happen with an acidic coffee and can also be caused by a large difference in temperature between the coffee and milk.